Morocco earthquake

 Disclaimer

 By using this website, you agree that the information provided is for informational purposes only.
-We accept no responsibility for the accuracy or suitability of the data displayed for any particular purpose.
+We assume no responsibility for the accuracy or suitability of the data displayed for any particular purpose.
 You are encouraged to independently verify critical information.

-By using this website you agree to these disclaimers.
+By using this website, you agree to these disclaimers.
 If you do not agree, please do not use this site.

 UPDATE: Moroccan community in the Netherlands plans relief efforts for affected areas: "Everyone wants to contribute"

-Earthquake Morocco
+Morocco earthquake